ArshitChabukswar/Contact-Info-Codeignitor/README.md

 Step 5) Copy the files add.php,contacts.php,login.php,register.php,remove.php  from this repository into the View folder of Codeignitor

+Step 6) Import the files intern.sql and contacts.sql into your database.

-Step 6)Run the Web App is the browser :)
+Step 7)Run the Web App is the browser :)